 When should I eat brownie energy bites?

 Energy bites contain a good amount of plant-based protein and carbs, which makes these perfect as a post-workout refuel or afternoon snack.

 Usually, one or two energy bites are very fulfilling and enough to keep your energy level high for the next meal.

 If you love easy no-bake vegan snacks, I also recommend you try these recipes.

 Made the no-bake brownie energy bites and want to share a picture of your creation?
 Join me on Instagram!

 Your friend, Carine

-- In a food processor, with the S blade attachment add walnuts, pecan nuts and coconut.
-Blend on high speed for 30-45 seconds until it form a coarse mixture.
+- In a food processor, with the S blade attachment add walnuts, pecan nuts, and coconut.
+Blend on high speed for 30-45 seconds until it forms a coarse mixture.

 - Scoop out the batter with an ice cream scoop maker and roll the batter between your hands to shape bites.